-For study intersections located within Red and Orange policy areas where the CLV is greater than 1600 and either:
+For study intersections located within Red and Orange policy areas where either:

 - (a) the intersection is located on a congested roadway with a travel time index greater than 2.0 as documented by monitoring reports2 or - (b) the intersection is located in close proximity, within 600 feet, of another traffic signal a more robust network operations analysis approach should be applied using micro-simulation tools (such as Synchro, SimTraffic, CORSIM and VISSIM).
 Additional guidance on micro-simulation parameters is available from Planning Department staff.